 However, overall, Tide’s offering is 100% focused on business, whereas Revolut applies various of their features that were developed for their consumer offering to a business context.
 Therefore, for features, we give the win narrowly to Tide.

-Tide vs Revolut – Safety & Security:
+Tide vs Revolut Business – Safety

 All Revolut Business account holders automatically get a GBP and a EUR account with full IBANs.

-Both Tide & Revolut are great choices for any business looking to modernise and simplify their banking.
+Both Tide & Revolut are great choices for any business looking to modernise and simplify their finances.
 If your business operates internationally or with different currencies in any way, then the only option here is Revolut.
 If, however, your business only operates in the UK and deals with GBP, then we find that Tide would be the marginally better option for you.